A group visit is an interesting way to learn more about the National Archives and our collections.

 Duration and cost

-Research group visits are free of charge.
-They usually last 1 hour.
+Research group visits are free of charge and usually last an hour.

 Arrange a group visit